 Super friendly and cuddly

-He is a very cuddly bull who loves to be pet, brushed, and scratched.
+He is a calm bull who loves to be petted, brushed, and scratched.
 He is very gentle with people and only occasionally wrestles with other coos.
 His personality is more independent than most of our fold and should be very easy to halter train, use for riding, or pulling.
 We expect he will throw amazing babies with greater likelihood of them being black since both of his parents are.
 Laird was born bright red and has evolved like a brindle as his adult black hairs replace his baby coat.
-He was super sweet and cuddly from the moment he was born.
+Laird has always been super sweet and cuddly from the moment he was born.

 Laird